WELCOME TO THE WEBSITE FOR THE NORTHEASTERN MICHIGAN ESTATE PLANNING COUNCIL.

 - To promote and encourage the appropriate use of the professional services available from the different groups comprising the membership of this Council.

 If you would like to join the Council, please click here for an application form.
-The application form may also be found in our Document Library.
 Our mailing address is: NMEPC, P.O.
 Box 2598, Midland, MI 48641-2598.
-Dues for the entire 2020-21 program year are $125.
+Dues for the entire 2021-22 program year are $125.
 Applications submitted during the year will have prorated dues depending on the date received.

-The Council recently established a Junior Membership classification for those who do not qualify for full membership but are studying for or working toward a designation, certification or qualification in one of the five discplines.
+The Council has established a Junior Membership classification for those who do not qualify for full membership but are studying for or working toward a designation, certification or qualification in one of the five discplines.
 Annual dues are $75.
 A junior member must be employed by and/or actively involved in one of those fields in the State of Michigan.
 A junior membership may be retained for a maximum of three years, with the expectation that, at or before that time, the junior member would meet the qualifications for full membership.
 Please click here for a Junior Membership Application form.

 If you have any questions, please contact us at firstname.lastname@example.org.
 Thank you.